ajoslin103/angular-action-icons/README.md

 	delete item #42 success data: entityAdmin resolved:delete item #42

+## watch it

+add your own promise logging so that you can keep track of interal results

+define your own logging Fn

+	function showResult (tag,msg) { // just display it for now... angular.element('#iconResult').text(tag+msg);
+	}

+ask the angularActionIcons service actionIcons to call it

+	actionIcons.registerLogResultFn(showResult);

 ## want more ?

 there are four kinds of action icons